rstudio/tfdeploy/README.md

 )
 ```

-Predictions over CloudML models are accessed using:
+Predictions over models deployed on the [Google Cloud Machine Learning Engine](https://cloud.google.com/ml-engine/) can be easily accessed by running:

 ``` r
 predict_savedmodel(